Amyris Inc. (AMRS) Shares Down Despite Recent Market Volatility

-Amyris Inc. (NASDAQ: AMRS)’s stock price has decreased by -8.00 compared to its previous closing price of 1.50.
-Despite this, the company has experienced a -12.66% fall in its stock price over the last five trading sessions.
+Amyris Inc. (NASDAQ: AMRS)’s stock price has decreased by -3.79 compared to its previous closing price of 1.32. however, the company has experienced a -18.06% decrease in its stock price over the last five trading days.
 The Wall Street Journal reported on 08/14/21 that A Money Manager’s Hand Sanitizer Company Just Sold For Millions

 Will You Miss Out On This Growth Stock Boom?